agustinbarriosuptp/Group-A1-Final-Project/README.md

 - Iván Portilla F11203117
 ---

 Welcome to the **Introduction To Robotics FINAL PROJECT**!
-This repository includes the main robotics project: a custom-built **Robotic Arm**.
+This repository includes the main robotics project: a custom-built **Robotic Arm** called **RPPP MANIPULATOR**.
 This project integrates electrical and mechanical engineering.

 ---